truelockmc/streambert/README.md

 Once you click 'Download' these Links are used to download the Full Movie/TV Episode using [this Program](https://github.com/truelockmc/video-downloader).
 You can then watch them In-App or take the Files on any Storage Medium you want.

 ---

+## Anime
+You can also watch Anime, the App checks if a Movie or Series is an Anime and then sources its Metadata from [AniList](https://anilist.co/) instead of [tmdb](https://www.themoviedb.org/). <br></br>
+The Media Files for Animes are scraped from AllManga.to (i stole this mechanic from [ani-cli](https://github.com/pystardust/ani-cli).
+The App directly gets the .mp4 Files and doesnt show you the AllManga website you can also download these Files just like with other Movies and Series.

 ## Requirements